 Use these instructions to care for a Pilea.
-This guide will tell you how to water your Pilea, its light, temperature, and humidity preferences, and any additional care your plant might need to help it grow.
+This guide will tell you how to water a Pilea; its light, temperature, humidity preferences and any additional care it might need to help it grow.

 Your Pilea will do best in a bright, indirect sunny spot in your home.
 Even though this plant is part of the succulent family, do not place your Pilea in direct sunlight since it will scorch the leaves.
 In order to prevent your Pilea from growing lopsided, rotate it at least 2-3 times a week since it grows towards the sun.
 This plant can adapt to lower light areas, but the leaves will turn a darker green and the plant will spread out more.

 Allow the soil to dry between waterings, as Pilea do not like soggy soil.
 Watch the leaves—when they start looking a tad droopy, it’s time to water your plant.
 In warmer weather, they need to be watered more frequently.

 This plant does not require any extra humidity and does well in a drier environment.

 Your Pilea will be happiest in normal household temperatures between 65-75 degrees.
 However, make sure that your Pilea does not sit near the heating vents in the winter, as it may drop its leaves.